agsup/quartz/content/notes/Spring 2023/Wisdom and Prophets/Job's Misery.md

 ### God's Speech

-- The whirlwind represents how wild and untameable God is
+- The whirlwind represents how wild and untamed God is
     - Describes Behemoth and Leviathan
     - God can control the uncontrollable
 - The cosmic order is not mechanical or predictable, and is not subject to human understanding/control